ReactiveX/RxSwift/Documentation/GettingStarted.md

 #### Harder, more performant way

 You can perform the same optimizations like we have made and create more performant operators.
-That usually isn't necessary, but it ofc can be done.
+That usually isn't necessary, but it of course can be done.

 Disclaimer: when taking this approach you are also taking a lot more responsibility when creating operators.
 You will need to make sure that sequence grammar is correct and be responsible of disposing subscriptions.